-For the purpose of this review, we are reviewing the regular Lightroom, which is included with Creative Cloud.
+For the purpose of this review, we are reviewing Lightroom CC, which is included with Creative Cloud.
 Anyone familiar with Adobe’s Creative Cloud suite will be well at home with the layout of Lightroom, but for the uninitiated, you start with a home screen that allows you to add photos, check out editing tutorials, or access your existing library of edits.
 Whether you’re using Mac or PC, the interface is largely the same.

 The healing brush allows you to quickly remove unwanted aberrations or objects from your image, and works a little like the clone tool in Photoshop.
 It’s good for quick fixes, but more detailed work should be done in Photoshop itself.
 You can set the brush to Heal or completely clone, for more defined results.